chcko/chcko/README.rst

         return [angle_deg(i, g) for i in range(3)] names = [r'\(\alpha=\)', r'\(\beta=\)', r'\(\gamma=\)']

-Non-problem texts are OK, too, but should be *minimal* and *context-free*, as they are composed to a page via the URL query string::
+Non-problem texts are OK, too, but should *context-free*, as they are composed to a page via the URL query string::

     https://chcko.eu/en/contents?r.a&r.by